deeplearning4j/deeplearning4j/docs/samediff/templates/ops.md

 Named variables may be accessed from outside using a `SameDiff` method `getVariable(String name)`.
 For the code above, this method will allow you to infer the value of both `output` as well as the result of `mmul` operation.
 Note that we haven't even explicitly defined this result as a separate `SDVariable`, and yet a corresponding `SDVariable` will be created internally and added to our instance of `SameDiff` under the `String` name `"matrix_product"`.
-- All operations are ultimately produced by our [differential function factory](./samediff/function-factory).
+In fact, a unique `String` name is given to every `SDVariable` you produce by operations: if you don't give a name explicitly, it is assigned to the resulting `SDVariable` automatically based on the operation's name.

 ## Overview of operations
-The number of currently available operations totals many dozens, they range in complexity from simple additions and multiplications via producing outputs of convolutional layers to creation of dedicated recurrent neural network modules, and much more.
+The number of currently available operations, including overloads totals several hundreds, they range in complexity from s imple additions and multiplications via producing outputs of convolutional layers to creation of dedicated recurrent neural network modules, and much more.
 The sheer number of operations would've made it cumbersome to list them all on a single page.
-So, if you are already looking for something specific, you'll be better off checking our [javadoc](https://deeplearning4j.org/api/latest/) or browsing through autocompletion suggestions if your IDE supports that.
+So, if you are already looking for something specific, you'll be better off checking our [javadoc](https://deeplearning4j.org/api/latest/), which already contains a detailed information on each operation, or by simply browsing through autocompletion suggestions (if your IDE supports that).
 Here we rather try to give you an idea of what operations you may expect to find and where to seek for them.

 All operations may be split into two major branches: those which are methods of `SDVariable` and those of `SameDiff` classes.
 Let us have a closer look at each: